 When it comes to purchasing a carbon dioxide monitor, there are a few factors you’ll want to keep in mind.
 While these aspects individually don’t guarantee a good product, all good products have these features in common.

-Please keep in mind these are just the bare essentials.
-Depending on your preferences, you may also want to look for a carbon dioxide monitor with other features – such as a large screen or good portability.
+Please keep in mind that these are just the bare essentials.
+Depending on your preferences, you may also want to look for a carbon dioxide monitor with other features, such as a large screen or good portability.
 Here are a few minor features worth looking out for, depending on your preferences:

 NDIR Sensor.
 Image source.